schmouk/PyRandLib/README.md

 ### MRGRand49507  -  2^49,507 periodicity

-**MRGRand49507** implements a fast 31-bits Multiple Recursive Generator with the longer period of all of the PRGs that are implemented in **PyRandLib** (2^49,507, i.e. 1.2e+14,903) with low computation time also (same as for MRGRand287) but use of much more memory space (1,597 integers).
+**MRGRand49507** implements a fast 31-bits Multiple Recursive Generator with the longer period of all of the PRNGs that are implemented in **PyRandLib** (2^49,507, i.e. 1.2e+14,903) with low computation time also (same as for MRGRand287) but use of much more memory space (1,597 integers 32-bits coded).

 The implementation of this MRG 31-bits model is based on the 'DX-1597-2-7' MRG proposed by Deng, see [3].
 It uses the recurrence: